 Preparing for an appointment

-Your child is likely to start by seeing a doctor trained in the general care and treatment of children (pediatrician) or a doctor trained in treating children with neurological conditions (pediatric neurologist).
-Your child will then be referred to a specialist in speech and language conditions (speech-language pathologist).
+Your child is likely to start by seeing a doctor trained in the general care and treatment of children, known as a pediatrician.
+Or your child might see a doctor trained in treating children with neurological conditions, known as a pediatric neurologist, or a doctor specializing in developmental disorders experienced by children, known as a developmental pediatrician.
+Your child will likely be referred to a specialist in speech and language conditions, known as a speech-language pathologist.

-Because appointments have limited time, and because there's often a lot to talk about, it's a good idea to be well prepared for your child's appointment.
-Here's some information to help you and your child get ready, and what to expect from your child's doctor and speech-language pathologist.
+Because appointments have limited time and there's a lot to talk about, it's a good idea to be well prepared for your child's appointment.
+Here's some information to help you and your child get ready and to get an idea of what to expect.

 What you can do